MaskingTechnology/jitar/documentation/docs/deploy/health-checks.md

 }
 ```

-Once added, the gateway will trigger the check automatically.
+Once added, the node will trigger the check automatically.
 You can also check yourself using the health API.
 More information on this can be found in the [MONITOR section](../monitor/health).